Pre-thermalized Gravitational Waves: Gravitational Waves

 where $\frac{m_\phi}{2}\, \frac{a_I}{a} < E_h < \frac{m_\phi}{2} \times \min(1, a_\phi/a)$.
 The exact collision term $\Gamma_h$ can always be obtained numerically.
 The phase-space distribution of gravitons at $a =\ard$ is

 for $\frac{m_\phi}{2}\, \frac{a_I}{a} < p_h < \frac{m_\phi}{2} \times \min(1, \ard/a)$.
 The total energy density for GW can be estimated as

 Finally, the differential GW spectrum can be approximated as

 for $f_\text{min}/2 \lesssim f < f_\text{max}/2$.
 This contribution is lower than the spectrum produced from pure inflaton-inflaton annihilation; cf. Eq.~\eqref{eq:ogw_inflaton_inflaton}.
 The difference arises because the graviton production rate in the former case is smaller than in the latter.
 In particular, the spectrum exhibits a $f^3$ dependence, similar to the GW spectrum generated by relativistic SM degrees of freedom in a thermal plasma~\cite{Ghiglieri:2015nfa, Ghiglieri:2020mhm, Ringwald:2020ist, Bernal:2024jim}.
+Before closing this section, we note that gravitons can also be produced from the decay of the inflaton into SM particles.
+However, the corresponding production rate is suppressed compared to that from direct inflaton decay, since the typical energy of the reheaton is lower than the inflaton mass.